FlorentGuyon/esiea-osint/README.md

 ### To go further

-The HTML documentation of the project is available in the docs folder
+The documentation of the project is available in the "docs" folder as HTML web site.

 ## Authors